Communist Party of India: Involvement in independence struggle

-During the 1920s and the early 1930s the party was badly organised, and in practice there were several communist groups working with limited national co-ordination.
-The government had banned all communist activity, which made the task of building a united party very difficult.
-Between 1921 and 1924 there were three conspiracy trials against the communist movement; First Peshawar Conspiracy Case, Meerut Conspiracy Case and the Kanpur Bolshevik Conspiracy Case.
+During the 1920s and the early 1930s the party was poorly organised, and in practice there were several communist groups working with limited national co-ordination.
+The government banned all communist activity, which made the task of building a united party difficult.
+Between 1921 and 1924, there were three conspiracy trials against the communist movement: the Peshawar Conspiracy Cases, the Meerut Conspiracy Case, and the Kanpur Bolshevik Conspiracy Case.
 In the first three cases, Russian-trained muhajir communists were put on trial.
-However, the Cawnpore trial had more political impact.
-On 17 March 1924, Shripad Amrit Dange, M.N.
-Roy, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and R.C.
-Sharma were charged, in Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
+However, the Kanpur trial had more political impact.
+On 17 March 1924, Dange, M. N. Roy, Ahmad, Nalini Gupta, Shaukat Usmani, Malayapuram Singaravelu, Ghulam Hussain, and R. C. Sharma were charged, in the Kanpur case.
 The specific pip charge was that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution."
 Pages of newspapers daily splashed sensational communist plans and people for the first time learned, on such a large scale, about communism and its doctrines and the aims of the Communist International in India.